Understanding Your Financial Aid Award

 Federal Work-Study Program (FWSP)

 The messages on your financial aid decision letter will indicate if you are eligible for the Federal Work-Study Program (FWSP), also known as “work-study.”
-There are many non-FWSP jobs available on campus as well, and last year close to 65% of all Harvard students chose to work during the year.
+There are many non-FWSP jobs available on campus as well, and in a typical year close to 65% of all Harvard students chose to work during the year.
 FWSP is a wage subsidy program designed to expand your range of employment opportunities both on and off campus.
 FWSP is a federal financial aid program and thus it is not an option for international students or students who are not receiving federal aid.
 The FWSP wage-subsidy allows employers to hire students at wages they might not otherwise be able to afford because the federal government will pay roughly 70% of student earnings.
 Visit the Student Employment Office website to log into the jobs database to look for FWSP and non-FWSP jobs with your HarvardKey.

 If you expect to receive an outside scholarship that is not reflected on your award letter, including tuition benefits from parents’ employers, you should report it to our office by visiting the OARS website.
 We will adjust the financial aid package to reflect the receipt of additional resources.